adaptris/interlok-docs-legacy/pages/cookbook/cookbook-sap-rfc.md

 The connection instance that you need is a [sapjco3-configured-rfc-connection][] or [sapjco3-dynamic-rfc-connection][].
 The former allows you to configure a static [destination-provider-info][] which defines the connection, and can be used as a produce connection as part of a channel. [sapjco3-dynamic-rfc-connection][] instead derives the appropriate [destination-provider-info][] from metadata in the message, which makes it suitable for use as part of a [standalone-producer][] or [sapjco3-rfc-service-list][] but unsuitable for use as part of a channel.

-> __Note__: The metadata keys used by [sapjco3-dynamic-rfc-connection][] to generate the connection info are not validated, and passed as-is to the underlying JCO layer.
+{% include note.html content="The metadata keys used by [sapjco3-dynamic-rfc-connection][] to generate the connection info are not validated, and passed as-is to the underlying JCO layer." %}

 ```xml
  <connection class="sapjco3-configured-rfc-connection">